 Select the yellow plus sign (legend number 7) and add a campaign, it brings up the campaign card.
 Here’s what we added to the card.
 Color, we left the default as red.
 We typed “SMB”.
 Under “Status” we selected “in-progress”, we selected “Remove Dates” as the campaign will be ongoing and defined by the programs within.
 Finally, we added a description.
 Scroll and select the button labeled “Add Campaign”.
 The results should like this.

 Now we select each program and open the card.
 Under the “Campaign” field we select our only option at this time which is “SMB”.
 We repeat this for each program we added.

-Now when you view your prgrams you can see an added tag showing an association.
+Now when you view your programs you can see an added tag showing an association.
 This is particularly helpful when you have multiple campaigns running, especially on promotional tactics/sources.

-Below you can see the campaign accordian expanded.
+Below you can see the campaign accordion expanded.

-We will be uploading additional content to this guide on June 1, 2022 as well as featured blog posts for how teams are using Growegy to coordination and drive performance.
+We will be uploading additional content to this guide as well as featured blog posts for how teams are using Growegy to coordinate and drive performance.